AnanthaR20/Markov-Melody-Authentication/README.md

 + Many people anyways passively remember many songs
 + Given that a user is able to differentiate pitch, with some practice converting melodies to parsons code, this could be a great way to remember long passwords
 + Onscreen, there is no need to display any of the inputs since- ideally- the sequence is not rotely memorized.
 Therefore:
-  + Creates some reslience to Observation Shoulder Surfing Attacks
+  + Creates some resilience to Observation-based Shoulder Surfing Attacks
   + People with visual impairments can enter passwords in this way (assuming they can differentiate pitch)
 + With practice, these sequences can be entered fairly quickly for the security they may offer
 + Using an N-gram model would allow a customizable level of security where- depending on the context- it could vary from a monogram to matching the exact sequence